glotzerlab/signac-docs/docs/source/community.rst

 Support
 -------

-The signac community offers user support and communicates about code development through GitHub Discussions on the respective repositories and the `Slack workspace`_.
+The signac community offers user support and communicates about code development through `GitHub Discussions`_ and the `Slack workspace`_.

 Please use the issue trackers of the individual :ref:`packages <package-overview>` to file bug reports or request new features!